 Almeria is known for its unrivalled climate, with 320 days of sunshine each year.
 The climate makes the region popular with golfers and sun worshippers alike.
 The best beaches are in Cabo de Gata National Park and there are 10 golf courses in the region to choose from.

 Winter is generally sunny, and Almeria offers the warmest winter daytime temperatures in Spain, although winter nights can be chilly, although frost is very rare on the coast.

 Flights to Almeria Airport are available from a few UK airports including Gatwick (Easyjet), Stansted (Ryanair) and Manchester (Monarch).
 Almeria Airport is located just 9 km from the city centre.
-Murcia Airport is around a 2 hour drive to the north of Almeria, and Malaga is around a 2 and a half hour drive to the east.
+Murcia Airport (Corvera) is around a 2 hour drive to the north of Almeria, and Malaga is around a 2 and a half hour drive to the east.